 A change of the magnitude that Brown envisions will not come easily.
 Advocates say they sense a receptivity to reform with the passage of Prop.
 30 and the administration’s openness to revisions (see the column by Ted Lempert in today’s EdSource Today).
 Brown’s challenge will be to convince legislators that all districts, including those that will “lose” dollars under the new formula, will be better off with a more rational, simpler and equitable way of funding schools.

-Filed under: Categorical Funding, Equity issues, Featured, Reporting & Analysis, School Finance, Weighted Student Funding (Local Control Funding Formula) · Tags: Children Now, Jerry Brown, Michael Kirst, Ted Lempert
+Filed under: Equity issues, Featured, K-12 Reform, Local Control Funding Formula, Reporting & Analysis, School Finance · Tags: Categorical Funding, Children Now, Jerry Brown, Michael Kirst, Ted Lempert